tjsego/mechanica/docs/main/source/forces.rst

 Creating Forces
 ^^^^^^^^^^^^^^^^

-:class:`Force` objects are created simply by calling one of the static methods on the :class:`Force` class.
+:py:attr:`Force` objects are created simply by calling one of the static methods on the :py:attr:`Force` class.
 For example, a random force can be created for adding noise to the trajectory of particles, ::

     import mechanica as mx
     force = mx.Force.random(0.0, 1.0)

-Custom forces can be created with the :class:`ConstantForce` class (:class:`MxConstantForce` in C++).
+Custom forces can be created with the :py:attr:`ConstantForce` class (:class:`MxConstantForce` in C++).
 A custom force requires a function that takes no arguments and returns a three-component container of floats that represent the current force whenever the function is called.